 Replying here at Public Discourse to my own Public Discourse essays (here and here), Edward Feser makes nine points on these and related issues.
 Though they all fail, his underlying concern is entirely sound: Christian doctrine, warranted as it is by natural reason and by the revelation completed with the Apostles, must not be subordinated to secular opinion and sentiment under a pretext of authentic development.
 His essay ends with that vital point, but I shall begin commenting on it after the first two sections of this response, which will also clarify several matters my essays left in shadow.

-This essay discusses the fundamental change that the Catechism articulated under John Paul II, the question of whether the Church could have been wrong about capital punishment for so long, whether the permissibility of capital punishment was ever infallibly taught, whether the Old Testament or the New Testament teach that capital punishment is inherently permissible, whether criminals forfeit a right to life, and whether for certain crimes death is not only deserved but the only proportionate punishment.
+This essay discusses the fundamental change that the Catechism articulated under John Paul II, the question of whether the Church could have been wrong about capital punishment for so long, whether the permissibility of capital punishment was ever infallibly taught, whether the Old Testament or the New Testament teaches that capital punishment is inherently permissible, whether criminals forfeit a right to life, and whether for certain crimes death is not only deserved but the only proportionate punishment.
 I begin, though, with a misfire from Feser on Pius XII.

-Feser’s points fail because they mishandle the two essays as much as his sixth point mishandles Pius XII’s 1957 address to Italian Catholic lawyers involved in care of prisoners.
+Feser’s points fail because they mishandle the two essays much as his sixth point mishandles Pius XII’s 1957 address to Italian Catholic lawyers involved in care of prisoners.
 Beginning a new section headed “Aid to those who are undergoing punishment,” the address reads (in Italian, 49 AAS at 408):

 Your Association bears the name—expressive of its intentions—“Brothers of Christian Aid” and “Friends of the imprisoned.”
 But it is those convicted and condemned who need assistance, not simply those imprisoned.
 Penal justice of the past, and of the present to a certain extent, and—if it’s true that in many matters history teaches us to foresee what will happen in future—tomorrow’s penal justice, too, know(s) punishments consisting of physical tortures, of mutilations, and of death and capital executions of various forms.